Sisu: In popular culture

 In season two of McLaren's animated program Tooned, Sisu is a planet and the true origin of two-time Formula One Drivers' Champion Mika Häkkinen (and possibly 2007 Drivers' Champion Kimi Räikkönen as well, based on a Sisu scene near the end of the episode in question).
 Häkkinen and Räikkönen are both Finnish and have driven for McLaren; Häkkinen won both of his titles with the team while Räikkönen won his after leaving McLaren for Ferrari.

 A starship with a crew of partly Finnish descent in Robert A. Heinlein's 1957 science fiction novel Citizen of the Galaxy is named Sisu.

 A World War II movie titled Sisu, directed by Jalmari Helander and starring Jorma Tommila, was released in April 2023.
 The film's sequel, Sisu: Road to Revenge, was released in October 2025.

+Professional wrestler Lexa Valo uses the in-ring nickname "The Queen of Sisu".